arda-pecel/Autonomous-Driving-Project/README.md

 ## Approach
 All object detections and measurements are happened in Augelab Studio.
-Due to other car's position, speed and acceleration data's, decisions are made in Python code.
+Due to other car's position, speeds and accelerations calculations and decisions are made in Python code.
 Code controls 2 different engines located in front wheels.

 ## Car Detection Results
 16.185 images processed for car detections with more than 2000 iterations.<br>